Edgar25-coder/SRCNet-SemanticModel/README.md

 # SRCNet-SemanticModel

 ## Description
-This repository contains important files related to the semantic model for the SKA Regional Centre Network (SRCNet).
+This repository contains the semantic model of the SKA Regional Centre Network (SRCNet).
 It is organized into three main folders:

 - **Model/**
   Hosts JSON files (SRCNet_model and SRCNet_model_TestData)